Conditions of Contest for Grand National Teams

 Clubs and Units are limited to one GNT fund raiser per sanctioned game per calendar year.
 Fund Raiser Games are sectionally rated and may be played as Pair, Individual or Team Games.
 Fund Raiser Games do not qualify players for the next stage.
 The games may be run as Open, Invitational, Novice or Stratified.
 District Sanction Fees for Fund Raiser Games are $3.00 per table per session, and should be sent directly to the District GNT Chairman along with results of the game.
 Make out checks to District 17 GNT.
 ACBL fees are $1.00 per table and should be sent to ACBL in accordance with the directions set forth in Sanction Fees paragraph above.
 Entry forms are not required for the Fund Raisers.

 The Finals will be conducted in separate, but simultaneous events for all flights.
-Based on the number of teams participating in the Championship and A Flights, the District Finals may be played over a period of three days, on Friday, Saturday, and Sunday.
-Flights B and C will be two days, on Friday and Saturday.
-Starting times will coincide with starting times for prime time Regional Events.
+Based on the number of teams participating in the Championship and A Flights, the District Finals may be played over a period of three days.
+Flights B and C will be two days.
+Starting times will coincide with starting times for prime time Regional events.

 The District Board has waived the entry fees for all Flight C teams.
 Entry fees for other flights will be the same as those charged by the subject regional.

 All players must be members of a District 17 unit, and must be paid-up members in good standing of the ACBL.
-Exception: Certain exceptions are allowed as described in the Grand National Teams 2016-2017 ACBL Special Conditions of Contest.
+Exception: Certain exceptions are allowed as described in the Grand Natiional ACBL 2019-2020 ACBL Special Conditions of Contest.
 See elsewhere in these conditions for membership requirements.

 Flight masterpoint requirements for Stage 2 (district finals) are the same as for Stage 1.

-1. More than 8 teams in a flight: On Friday, all teams in all flights with more than 8 teams will play a two-session Swiss qualifier with victory point (20 point scale) scoring.
-In the Championship Flight and Flight A, 8 teams will qualify for one-session quarter-final knockouts followed by one-session semi-finals on Saturday, with a two-session Final on Sunday.
-If Flight B and/or C start with more than 12 teams, 8 teams will qualify for a two-session complete round robin final, with VP scoring, on Saturday.
-If Flight B and/or C start with 9 to 12 teams, inclusive, 4 teams will qualify for a one-session semi-final knockout and a one-session final on Saturday.
+1. More than 8 teams in a flight: On the first day, all teams in all flights with more than 8 teams will play a two-session Swiss qualifier with victory point (20 point scale) scoring.
+In the Championship Flight and Flight A, 8 teams will qualify for one-session quarter-final knockouts followed by one-session semi-finals on the second day, with a two-session Final on the thurd day.
+If Flight B and/or C start with more than 12 teams, 8 teams will qualify for a two-session complete round robin final, with VP scoring, on the second day.
+If Flight B and/or C start with 9 to 12 teams, inclusive, 4 teams will qualify for a one-session semi-final knockout and a one-session final on the second day.

-2. Between 5 and 8 teams in a flight: On Friday all flights with 5 to 8 teams, inclusive, will play a two-session double round robin to qualify four teams.
-On Saturday, Flights A, B and C will play a one-session semi and a one-session final.
-On Saturday the Championship Flight will play a two-session semi-final with a two-session final on Sunday.
+2. Between 5 and 8 teams in a flight: On the first all flights with 5 to 8 teams, inclusive, will play a two-session double round robin to qualify four teams.
+On the second day, Flights A, B and C will play a one-session semi and a one-session final.
+On the first day the Championship Flight will play a two-session semi-final with a two-session final on the second day.

-3. Less than 5 teams in a flight: Flights of 3 or 4 teams will play a double-session round robin on Friday with 2 teams qualifying.
-On Saturday the Championship Flight and Flight A will play a two-session Final, and Flights B and C will play a one-session Final.
-In the event only two teams are entered in any one flight, they will play a double session knockout on Friday for the Championship.
-In the event only one team is entered in any one flight on Friday, that team will be declared the District Representative to the National Finals in that flight, provided they pay card fees for the first session of the District finals.
+3. Less than 5 teams in a flight: Flights of 3 or 4 teams will play a double-session round robin on the first day with 2 teams qualifying.
+On the second day the Championship Flight and Flight A will play a two-session Final, and Flights B and C will play a one-session Final.
+In the event only two teams are entered in any one flight, they will play a double session knockout on the first day for the win.
+In the event only one team is entered in any one flight on the first day, that team will be declared the District Representative to the National Finals in that flight, provided they pay card fees for the first session of the District finals.

 4. Knockout matches for all flights except C, will be 28 boards per session.
 Flight C will play 24 boards per session.
 If a KO match ends in a tie, a four board playoff will be used to determine the winner.
 Should subsequent playoffs be required to break the tie, each playoff will be four boards.

 5. Points awarded in which the District Champion is declared are gold for overalls and red for match awards at Regional rating.
 Swiss Team events that qualify to a knockout are considered to be a part of the District Finals, and do NOT award overall masterpoints.
-The point awards for the District Finals are as follows:
+Beginning 2019, the point awards for the District Finals are generally as follows:

 6. The first and second place finishers in the Championship flight and Flight A, earn Blue Ribbon Qualification.
 The first place finisher in Flight B, earns Blue Ribbon qualifications.
 The first place finisher in Flight C earns Red Ribbon Qualification.